BartMassey/hackaday-tutorial/README.md

 # Thing
+Copyright (c) 2017 Bart Massey

-This 3D "thing" is a FreeCAD 0.16R model of a part produced by following along with a
+This 3D "thing" is a FreeCAD 0.16R part model produced by following a
 [Hackaday 3D Printering Tutorial](http://hackaday.com/2014/02/05/3d-printering-making-a-thing-in-freecad-part-i/).
 The
 part itself is from the book *A Manual of Engineering Drawing for Students and Draftsmen* by Thomas Ewing